-Joe Fresh and Ryerson University have partnered to create The Joe Fresh Centre for Fashion Innovation at the Fashion Zone at Ryerson University.
+Joe Fresh and Ryerson University have partnered to create The Joe Fresh Centre for Fashion Innovation at Ryerson University.

 Joe Fresh has maintained a far-reaching commitment to the future of the Canadian fashion industry, including education and support of new business and design talent.
 The goal of The Joe Fresh Centre for Fashion Innovation is to foster a 360-degree approach to mentorship that will best position emerging entrepreneurs for real world success.

 A panel of leading fashion and business leaders will select top candidates to come to The Joe Fresh Centre in downtown Toronto to develop go-to-market strategies and accelerate their startups.
 Once selected, the new wave of businesses, or Joe Fresh Innovators, will join the 18-month program, where they will receive the following exclusive benefits:

 The Centre is open to all Canadian individuals and businesses.
 To apply you must meet the below criteria:

 *Except for residents of Quebec.Click here for contest rules

 Application window: June 15, 2017 – July 27, 2017

 Joe Fresh Centre program: October 2, 2017 – March 30, 2019